-A senior leader may be informed by an employee about concern(s) and that s/he is "blowing the whistle" within the procedure either in person, in writing or over the phone.
+A senior leader may be informed by an employee about concern(s) and that they are "blowing the whistle" within the procedure either in person, in writing or over the phone.

 The senior leader should respond immediately by arranging to meet with the employee to discuss the concern(s) as soon as possible.